CoolstuffTF2/Ultitrio/README.md

 # Ultitrio
 TF2 3v3 Comp Format

-Thank you for downloading and planning to use Coolstuff's Ultitrio competitive format!
+Thank you for intrest in the use Coolstuff's Ultitrio competitive format!
 For installation instructions, please follow the guide below, otherwise, have fun!

 Installation instructions: